-Weight gain means it is an increase in your body weight.
-The causes are:
+Weight gain simply means that there is an actual increase in your body weight.

-1 pound of weight that we gain puts about 4 pounds of extra pressure on our spine.
+1 pound of weight gain puts 4 pounds of extra pressure on our spine

 This significantly increases the risk of lower back pain

-To estimate your ideal weight, use something called a Body Mass Index.
-It is a standard measure used all over the world.
+BMI stands for Body Mass Index.
+It is a standard measure used to measure obesity all over the world.

-Here, we take your Body weight in kilograms and divide the weight by your height in metres.
+Your Body weight in kilograms is divided by your weight by your height in metres

 If your BMI is: